visgl/deck.gl/docs/layers/base-layer.md

 #### `defaultProps` (static, object, optional)

-All deck.gl layers define a `defaultProps` static member listing their props and default values, rather than programmatically declaring the props in their constructors.
+All deck.gl layers define a `defaultProps` static member listing their props and default values.
 Using `defaultProps` improves both the code readability and performance during layer instance construction.

 Remarks: